 A chemical reaction occurs when substances are mixed together and are changed.
-Sometimes substances mix together and not much happens, at other times the results are dramatic or just surprising, like in this demonstration.
+Sometimes substances mix together and not much happens, at other times the results are dramatic, like in this demonstration.
 In this one you will mix two things together to make something that looks and acts totally different than the two things you started with!
-You can probably find the things you need to try this one yourself at home!

 What You Need: